EMP White LogoErin Morrison Photography Logo

 Preparing Your Fiance’

 Your engagement session is supposed to be fun and relaxed, not forced or awkward.
 As you prepare for your shoot, there are a few things that you can do to help your partner know what to expect.
-First of all, I highly recommend sitting down with them and showing them my blog!
+First, I highly recommend sitting down with them and showing them my blog!
 Spend some time together scrolling through a few posts.
 Or better yet, take a look at this little video we made!
 This will allow them to gauge what their expectations should be.

-I also recommend that you allow for plenty of time to get to your shoot!
-There is nothing worse than when a couple shows up late, and they have been arguing in the car.
+I also recommend allowing plenty of time to get to your shoot!
+There is nothing worse than when a couple shows up late and they have been arguing in the car.
 I’m not kidding.
 It happens.
 It happened to me and the hubby over a wrinkled shirt – him, not me!
-Last but not least, remember to have patience with your partner and don’t assume that he or she is not going to have a good time.
-And that’s OK!
-We are not born of the same clothe and that makes the world we live in even better.

-Trust Us!
+Trust Me!

 Knoxville Engagement Photographer